 Senior Lecturer, Media and Creative Writing

-Department of Communications & Creative Arts
+Department of Creative Professions and Digital Arts

 Rosamund Davies has a background in professional practice in the film and television industries, in which she worked with both independent production companies and public funding bodies.
 As script editor and story consultant for Film London, she oversaw the development of around 100 projects.